Homemade Plant-Based milk and yoghurt offer several key benefits:

 Ingredients

-15 ml Sugar or 1 Tbsp (15 ml) Maple, Agave or Date syrup
+1 Tbsp (15 ml) Agave, Maple or Date syrup (or a pitted date)

 Instructions

 Add oats, water, salt, and sweetener to a high-speed blender.
-Put on the lid and blend for about 2 minutes or until the mixture seems well combined.
+Put on the lid and blend for about 1-2 minutes or until the mixture seems well combined.
+Take care not to over blend.

 Strain the mixture by pouring into a cheese cloth lined colander on a large mixing bowl.
 Save pulp for adding to home baked biscuits or muffins.